-Glyn Davis is Distinguished Professor of Political Science at the Australian National University and Chair of the ANZSOG Research Committee.
-Since 2018, Professor Davis has also been elected a Visiting Fellow at the Blavatnik School of Government and a Visiting Fellow at Exeter College, Oxford.
-Professor Davis combines this with a visiting appointment at Kings College London, Manchester University and the Faculty of Arts, University of Melbourne.
+In 2018 Professor Davis was elected a Visiting Fellow at the Blavatnik School of Government and a Visiting Fellow at Exeter College, Oxford.
+Professor Davis holds visiting appointments at Kings College London, Manchester University and the Faculty of Arts, University of Melbourne.

 Professor Davis was educated in political science at the University of New South Wales and the Australian National University, before undertaking post-doctoral appointments as a Harkness Fellow at the University of California Berkeley, the Brookings Institution in Washington DC and the John F. Kennedy School of Government at Harvard University.

 Professor Davis teaches and researches in the field of public policy.
-Professor Davis has had a distinguished career in higher education as Vice-Chancellor of Griffith University and the University of Melbourne.
-His public-sector service includes terms as the Director-General of the Department of Premier and Cabinet in Queensland, and as Foundation Chair of the Australia and New Zealand School of Government.
+His public-sector service includes terms as the Director-General of the Department of Premier and Cabinet in Queensland and Foundation Chair of the Australia and New Zealand School of Government.

 He is a Fellow of the Academy of the Social Sciences in Australia and a Companion in the Order of Australia.
-He has served as Chair of the Group of Eight and Chair of Universities Australia and Chair of Universitas 21.
+He has served as Chair of the Group of Eight, Chair of Universities Australia and Chair of Universitas 21.